 R v MJ, Snaresbrook Crown Court (2019)

 Represented the lead defendant in an alleged money laundering conspiracy to the value of £35m.
 Led by Greg Johnson, Carmelite Chambers.

 R v SS & others, Kingston Crown Court (2018)

 Allegations of conspiracy to evade duty on cigarettes and alcohol & money laundering.
-The case collapsed due to the prosecution's failure to comply with its disclosure obligations.
+Case collapsed when pursuit of disclosure revealed improper conduct of HMRC investigators.
+Led by Brenda Campbell QC.